maxblack888/Black-OS/README.md

 # Black-OS

-This repository contains sample .iso with bootloader and OS UI design in Figma for OS Black.
+This repository contains sample .iso with bootloader and UI design in Figma for OS Black.
 Bootable in Virtualbox.

 ![Demo](ScreenRecording2019-07-12at3.gif)